 8. Close the Door

 Obviously, close the door to the room if you can.
 Cats are notorious for banging on doors and meowing loudly when a door is closed, so I know this isn’t always possible, but if you can close the door until the stressful situation is managed, it may help.
 Unfortunately, Lucy is a door banger and she is my little shadow, so if I’m in the bedroom, she thinks she needs to be in there, too.
 Otherwise, she will get her little paw under the door and try to jiggle it open.
 At one point, we were doing construction and we didn’t even have a door installed on the room, so we didn’t have this option, which is how I became such an expert at How to Stop a Cat From Peeing on the Bed in the first place.

 We’ve also had to deal with a feral cat spraying the outside of our front door.
 I actually thought someone had spilled soda on our front door.
-Around the same time I also noticed that Lucy was inspecting the inside of the front door – I thought maybe she was planning her escape since the babies had just been born because she usually never goes near the front door.
+Around the same time, I also noticed that Lucy was inspecting the inside of the front door – I thought maybe she was planning her escape since my twin babies had just been born because she usually never goes near the front door.
 But I eventually connected the two and figured out it was a feral cat spraying the front door.
-I used the Nature’s Miracle Just for Cats Urine Destroyer on the door to remove the urine and the feral cat has stopped spraying.
+I used Nature’s Miracle Just for Cats Urine Destroyer on the door to remove the urine and the feral cat has stopped spraying.

 Do you have a cat who keeps peeing on your bed?
 Do they do it at like the worst time ever when you’re exhausted and don’t have time to do a load of laundry, or is that just what my cat, Lucy, does?
 Also, a quick note: if you’re ever playing the “Does This Smell Like Cat Pee to You?” game, just stop.
 The answer is always yes.
 Cat pee stinks!
 If you even think you smell cat pee, it’s probably cat pee!